 Our final tip is not to be afraid to create a sense of urgency.
 Creating limited-time offers, using countdowns or even adding stock numbers (where applicable) are all great ways of encouraging your customer to convert sooner, rather than later.

 In summary, conversion rate optimization doesn’t have to be a complicated task.
-By prioritizing your customer service and customer experience, small gains to your conversion rate can make a big difference to your turnover and bottom line.
+By prioritizing your customer service and customer experience, small gains to your online conversions can make a big difference to your turnover and bottom line.